College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-135 Visual & Performing Arts Degrees Awarded
+138 Visual & Performing Arts Degrees Awarded

 University of Connecticut is one of the best schools in the United States for getting a degree in visual & performing arts.
-UCONN is a fairly large public university located in the suburb of Storrs.
+UCONN is a fairly large public university located in the large suburb of Storrs.
 This university ranks 2nd out of 28 colleges for overall quality in the state of Connecticut.

-There were roughly 135 visual & performing arts students who graduated with this degree at UCONN in the most recent year we have data available.
-Degree recipients from the visual & performing arts major at University of Connecticut get $2,016 above the average college grad in this field shortly after graduation.
+There were about 138 visual & performing arts students who graduated with this degree at UCONN in the most recent data year.
+Those visual & performing arts students who get their degree from University of Connecticut receive $2,029 more than the average visual & performing arts graduate.

 More information about a degree in visual & performing arts from University of Connecticut